 The first sign of pregnancy is often a missed period, which happens around 15 days past ovulation (DPO).
-Some women may notice symptoms as early as 5 DPO, although they won’t know for certain that they are pregnant until much later.
+Some people may notice symptoms as early as 5 DPO, although they won’t know for sure that they are pregnant until much later.

-Although signs are possible this early on, they are unlikely to appear this soon in the majority of people.
-Many of the early symptoms, such as breast tenderness or fatigue, are instead linked to hormonal changes during ovulation or menstruation.
+However, they are unlikely to appear this soon in most cases.
+Many of the early symptoms, such as chest tenderness or fatigue, are instead linked to hormonal changes during ovulation or menstruation.

-At 5 DPO, if the sperm has reached and fertilized the egg, the cells within the newly formed zygote begin multiplying to create a lump of cells called a blastocyst.
+At 5 DPO, if the sperm has reached and fertilized the egg, the cells within the newly formed zygote multiply to create a lump of cells called a blastocyst.

-These cells continue to multiply as the blastocyst makes its way down the fallopian tubes and into the uterus.
+These cells multiply as the blastocyst makes its way down the fallopian tubes and into the uterus.

 If it is attached, the blastocyst has started its journey toward becoming a fetus, and pregnancy is underway.

-The specific symptoms of pregnancy vary hugely from woman to woman.
+The specific symptoms of pregnancy vary from person to person.
 There is no “normal,” as each pregnancy is unique.

-However, some of the earliest symptoms that women may notice tend to include the following:
+However, some of the earliest symptoms that people may notice tend to include the following:

 Implantation cramping and bleeding

-Women may experience cramps very early on in pregnancy.
-These are due to implantation, which is when the fertilized egg attaches to the lining of the uterus.
+People may experience cramps very early on in pregnancy.
+These are due to implantation when the fertilized egg attaches to the lining of the uterus.

-Implantation cramps may occur a few days after ovulation, and many women say that they feel cramps around 5 DPO.
+Implantation cramps may occur a few days after ovulation.
 These cramps may occur in the lower back, abdomen, or pelvis.

 Raised basal body temperature

-Many women keep track of their basal, or baseline, body temperature while trying to conceive because it changes throughout the menstrual cycle.
+A person’s baseline body temperature changes throughout the menstrual cycle.
 The temperature increases after ovulation and may stay higher than usual until the period begins.

-A basal body temperature that remains unusually high beyond the typical length of time may indicate pregnancy.
+A basal body temperature that remains unusually high beyond the typical length may indicate pregnancy.